-His solo and co-authored work has been published in various journals, including the Columbia Law Review, the Michigan Law Review, the Duke Law Journal, and the Yale Journal of Regulation.
-He had an article selected as among the Top 10 Best Corporate and Securities Articles of the year by the Corporate Practice Commentator in 2018 and 2017.
+His solo and co-authored work has been published in various journals, including the Harvard Law Review, Columbia Law Review, Michigan Law Review, and Yale Journal of Regulation.
+His articles have been selected as among the top 10 best corporate and securities articles of the year by the Corporate Practice Commentator.

-Prior to joining the Michigan Law faculty, he was a research scholar in capital markets at Columbia University and an associate at Cooley LLP and Skadden, Arps, Slate, Meagher & Flom LLP, where he represented institutions and individuals in a variety of complex civil disputes, ranging from class action and mass action securities fraud suits to breach of contract and defamation.
+Prior to joining the Michigan Law faculty, Professor Rauterberg was a research scholar in capital markets at Columbia University.
+He also was an associate at Cooley LLP and Skadden, Arps, Slate, Meagher & Flom LLP, where he represented institutions and individuals in a variety of complex civil disputes ranging from class action and mass action securities fraud suits to breach of contract and defamation.

 - Civil Rights